 Next, you will need a bootable disk image for the Macintosh Plus.
 You can download the two System 6.0.8 install disks from Apple: “SSW_6.0.8-1.4MB_Disk1of2.sea.bin” and “SSW_6.0.8-1.4MB_Disk2of2.sea.bin”.

 Use any modern version of the program Stuffit Expander (now from Smith Micro Inc.) to get the disk image “System Startup” from “SSW_6.0.8-1.4MB_Disk1of2.sea.bin”.
-(If you can't use Stuffit Expander, some alternatives are listed in the footnote. *)
+(If you can't use Stuffit Expander, or don't wish to install it, see the Alternatives page.)